jaylikesbunda/ebaypricesearch/README.txt

-# My eBay Search Tool

-## Overview
+# Overview

-My eBay Search Tool is a simple desktop application that allows you to search for eBay listings based on keywords and categories.
+EbayPriceChecker is a simple desktop application that allows you to search for eBay listings based on keywords and categories.
 It provides a user-friendly graphical interface for conducting eBay searches, viewing search results, and accessing additional item details.

 ## Features